The Value of Audience Insights Data

 8. Define the Leader in a Niche

-Being too general is rarely a good plan, especially in the sphere where the best piece of cake is already taken.
+Being too general is rarely a good plan, especially in the niche in which one player already owns the greatest market share.
 Let’s say you are developing the marketing strategy of a sports shoe brand.

 9. Don’t Rely On Professed Target Audiences (and existing press kits)

 If you are an owner of several websites (or the one responsible for their promotion as media platforms), you need some valid data to present in your press kit.
-Let’s have a look at the example of Condé Nast Inc., which owns publications aimed at various target groups.
-You may assume that since Vogue, Glamour, and W Magazine are made for women, all advertising activities should be on these sites.
+Let’s look at the example of Condé Nast Inc., which owns publications aimed at various target groups.
+You may assume that since Vogue, Glamour, and W Magazine are women's magazines, all advertising activities should be on these sites.
 However, Audience Overlap shows a different picture.

 In reality, quite a few users also visit the Vogue and GQ websites.
 Are these women interested in the lifestyle section of the men’s magazine?
 Possibly, they are helping their boyfriends to revamp their wardrobes.
-The graphs won’t tell you, but they will give you valuable insight and solid proof for future advertisers that you can include in your press kit.
+The graphs won’t tell you, but they will give you valuable insights for future advertisers that you can include in your press kit.

 10. Monitor Market Position Dynamics